SebastianG77/find-duplicated-property-keys/README.md

 console.log(result.toString()); // <instance>.name
 ```

-When running `findDuplicatedPropertyKeys` programatically, options can be set by adding a second object as function parameter.
+When running `findDuplicatedPropertyKeys` programmatically, options can be set by adding a second object as function parameter.
 This object may contain the property *sensitivity* to allow an accent or case insensitive search for duplicated property keys.
 Comparable to the command line parameter *--sensitivity*, values for this property must be one of the following string values:

 * "base" (a ≠ b, a = á, a = A)
 * "accent" (a ≠ b, a ≠ á, a = A)